syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 domainurl: ##DomainURL##
 ---

-# Orientation in ##Platform_Name## Stepper control
+# Orientations in ##Platform_Name## Stepper control

-The Stepper layouts can be displayed either in a `Horizontal` or `Vertical` orientations by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property.
-The default orientation is `Horizontal`.
+The Stepper control supports the display of steps in both horizontal and vertical orientations by using the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property.

 ## Horizontal

-The steps are arranged in a side-by-side manner by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to `Horizontal`.
+In horizontal orientation, the steps are displayed in a side-by-side manner by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to `Horizontal`.
+By default, the steps are display in the horizontal orientation.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}